-In spite of the importance of understanding the isotope difference in ion particle transport in the isotope mixture plasma, where the ion particle transport is decouple from electron particle transport, there are only few results reported due to a lack of precise measurement of the D-H ratio in the plasma core.
+Despite the importance of understanding the isotope difference in ion particle transport in the isotope mixture plasma, where the ion particle transport is decoupled from the electron particle transport, there are only few results reported due to the lack of precise measurement of the D-H ratio in the plasma core.
 In order to understand the ion particle transport in the isotope mixture plasma, a novel diagnostic technique to measure the D-H density ratio is necessary.
-In this paper the measurements of the D-H density ratio using bulk charge exchange spectroscopy combined with the measurement of carbon charge exchange spectroscopy [3] are described.
+In this paper, the measurements of the D-H density ratio using bulk charge exchange spectroscopy combined with the measurement of carbon charge exchange spectroscopy are described.

 II.
-EXPERIMENTAL SET UP
+EXPERIMENTAL SETUP

-In order to develop the isotope ratio measurements in the plasma core, bulk charge exchange spectroscopy system has been installed in LHD.
-The bulk charge exchange system consists of 300mm F2.8 camera lens, 2160/mm diffraction grating, and CCD detector (Andor DU897D 16×16 $\mu$ m 512×512 pixels).
-The dispersion is 0.72nm/mm at 656nm.
-32 optical fibers with a diameter of 200 $\mu$ m are arranged at the entrance slit of the spectrometer, which provides the 32 channels.
-The time resolution is determined by the integration time of the CCD detector and is typically 5 ms. The radial profiles of hydrogen fraction $n_H/(n_H+n_D)$ or deuterium fraction $n_D/(n_H+n_D)$ in the plasma can be measured from $H\alpha$ and $D\alpha$ lines emitted by the charge exchange reaction between the bulk ions and the neutral beam injected.
-Usually, bulk charge exchange spectroscopy has been used to measure the toroidal rotation velocity in the hydrogen or deuterium plasma where the fraction of hydrogen and deuterium is close to unity and relatively constant in space [4, 5].
-In LHD, the bulk charge exchange spectroscopy [6-8] has been applied to the measurement of the radial profiles of D-H density ratio [9] in the D-H mixture plasma to study the isotope effect of ion particle transport.
+In order to develop the isotope ratio measurements in the plasma core, a bulk charge exchange spectroscopy system has been installed in a Large Helical Device (LHD).
+The bulk charge exchange system consists of a 300 mm F2.8 camera lens, 2160/mm diffraction grating, and CCD detector (Andor DU897D 16 $\times$ 16 $\mu$ m 512 $\times$ 512 pixels).
+The dispersion is 0.72 nm/mm at 656 nm.
+32 optical fibers with a diameter of 200 $\mu$ m are arranged at the entrance slit of the spectrometer, which provides 32 channels.
+The time resolution is determined by the integration time of the CCD detector and is typically 5 ms. The radial profiles of hydrogen fraction $n_H/(n_H + n_D)$ or deuterium fraction $n_D/(n_H$ $(+ n_D)$ in the plasma can be measured from the Ha and Da lines emitted by the charge exchange reaction between the bulk ions and the neutral beam injected.
+Usually, bulk charge exchange spectroscopy has been used to measure the toroidal rotation velocity in the hydrogen or deuterium plasma where the fraction of hydrogen and deuterium is close to unity and relatively constant in space.
+In the LHD, bulk charge exchange spectroscopy6-8 has been applied for the measurement of the radial profiles of the D-H density ratio in the D-H mixture plasma to study the isotope effect of ion particle transport.